conceptadev/rockets/packages/nestjs-authentication/README.md

 #### Integrating with Other Modules

-The `nestjs-authentication` module integrates smoothly with other modules in the `nestjs-auth` suite.
+The `nestjs-authentication` module integrates smoothly with other modules in the authentication suite.
 Here are some integration details:

 - **@concepta/nestjs-auth-jwt**: Use `@concepta/nestjs-auth-jwt` for JWT-based
   authentication.
 Configure it to handle the issuance and verification of JWT